 Visual Communion: a series of symposia and events on the art, architecture and craft of the Eucharist

 This innovative series of symposia explores how the visual arts have shaped and are shaped by the Eucharist.
 The events draw upon both local and international ecclesiastical art, architecture, and design.
-Each thematic symposium will take place in a different regional centre, culminating in a two-day conference in London in November 2019.
+Each thematic symposium will take place in a different regional centre, culminating in a conference in London on 29 November 2019.
 The groundbreaking Visual Communion series will demonstrate how the visual arts have enhanced and extended Eucharistic faith and practice in diverse contexts, illuminating connections between the arts and the glory of God afresh.

 What can we offer you?

 Art and Christianity offers three main types of educational events:

 Lectures and study days: Often organised within a diocese these study days offer an introduction to the visual arts in churches, ways of seeing theologically and practical approaches to working with artists.
 Other more specific subjects are covered in lectures at our office space in Farringdon.

 Regional meetings: These build on the membership of A+C within a particular geographical area but are open to anyone.
 They offer insights from artists, curators and clergy with experience of the visual arts within churches and are an opportunity to share best practice and networks.

 Residential courses: Art and Christianity is able to offer lecturers and curricula for residential courses within theological training colleges, study centres and universities.
 We have experience in teaching short modules at Sarum College and Ripon College Cuddesdon.
 Generic programmes for study are available on request.